t27/ps2helper/readme.md

 ##PS2 Form Helper for BITS Pilani

 This a tool which will help you fill the PS2 Preferences on the new BITS Pilani PSMS page.
-You need to sort the PS stations in Excel(Or any other spreadsheet software which supports csv files) using the given csv file which has Station IDs,Names, Stipend, Location,Disciplines etc as columns.
+You will need to sort the PS stations in Excel(Or any other spreadsheet software which supports csv files) using the given csv file which has Station IDs,Names, Stipend, Location, Disciplines etc as columns.
 Once sorted follow the steps below.
 The link to the csv file is also given below.
 I recommend using Chrome.
-This is a result of me losing my preferences multiple times in the "Drag and Drop Interface" provided by the PSMS site.
-I don't intend to damage or harm any systems.
-This script runs completely in the Users browser.

 This has been tested to work fine on Chrome in Windows and Ubuntu.

 Built with contributions from Apoorv Umang.

 Thanks,

 Tarang Shah